 In all cases proceeding under 28 U.S.C. § 1915, the defendant or respondent must file a notice of appearance at the time the first document, other than a return of the waiver of service of summons, is filed.
-Form C, Notice of Appearance in an In Forma Pauperis Action, may be used for this purpose.

 12.3 Commissioner's Answer in Social Security Case